Want to know how to buy Property in Nicaragua? Read on to learn more!

 What About Rental and Property Management?

-A normal concern for first time buyers is who will take care of their property if they are not physically in Nicaragua.
-Fortunately, there is a plethora of rental and property management options for owners who cannot or do not want to be hands on with their property.
-Local rental and property management companies can handle all aspects of operating your property in your absence, such as: acquiring renters and handling the check-in / check-out as well as communication, pay employees (caretaker, pool guy, gardener, etc), pay bills, supervise repairs and maintenance, etc.
+A normal concern for first-time buyers is who will take care of their property if they are not physically in Nicaragua.
+Fortunately, there are a plethora of rental and property management options for owners who cannot or do not want to be hands-on with their property.
+Local rental and property management companies can handle all aspects of operating your property in your absence, such as: acquiring renters and handling the check-in / check-out as well as communication, pay employees (caretaker, pool guy, gardener, etc.), pay bills, supervise repairs and maintenance, etc.

 Rest assured that there are various options to choose from and highly qualified individuals & companies to handle your rentals and property management.
-Property management typically cost approximately $100 – $150 USD a month while rental management is generally 20% – 30% of produced income, discounts are typically provided if a single provider handles both services.
+Property management typically costs approximately $100 – $150 USD a month, while rental management is generally 20% – 30% of produced income.
+Discounts are typically provided if a single provider handles both services.

 Make Your Buying Experience a Breeze with Invest Nicaragua.

 Think you’re ready to buy property in Nicaragua?
 Come visit and look around for yourself!
 The amazing people, scenic views, and stunning properties are all reasons why you will love visiting and potentially investing in the San Juan del Sur and Tola real estate markets.

 Remember, you don’t have to be a resident or citizen to take advantage of these properties, and you won’t have to worry about paying steep property taxes.